opfesoft/sol-docs/db/world/waypoint_data.md

 | 20160 | 1     | -4998       | -1167       | 501657      | 0           | 10000 | 0          | 0      | 100            | 0      |
 | 20160 | 2     | -4958.38    | -1199.34    | 501659      | 0           | 0     | 0          | 0      | 100            | 0      |

+### Additional notes

+- By default the movement does not use pathfinding to move from one waypoint to another (see [pathfinding](#pathfinding) above)
+- The decision to not use pathfinding by default was made for the following reasons:
+  - Using a precalculated path increases performance (no need to calculate additional points between two waypoints).
+  - The path creator can control exactly where the creature moves and guide it around obstacles in another way than automatic pathfinding does.